Using a template grid for resizing

 5. Merge and split cells

-Next, select the bottom left cell and divide again by clicking Split Horizontally.
+You can split multiple times: for example, select the bottom left cell and divide again by clicking Split Horizontally.
 There are now 3 cells in the bottom row of the template grid.